aelydens/ruby-ridb/README.md

     # => "American Battle Monuments Commission"

     p client.recreation_areas.first.description
-    # => "WestWorld is located in north Scottsdale at the base of the McDowell Mountains.
-Surrounded by the Sonoran Desert with over 360 acres of pristine landscaping, the covered Equidome Arena, Brett's Barn, and state-of-the-art equine facilities provide a spectacular setting for a variety of venues..."
+    # => "WestWorld is located in north Scottsdale at the base of the McDowell Mountains..."

     p client.facilities.first.fee
     # => "None"